 Do: Edge, Supplement, Pre-Treat, Sharpen Tools

 7. Re-edge your beds mid-season.
-And speaking of tidy, edging beds is always a good call.
+Speaking of tidy, edging beds is always a good call.
 Mid-season, you’ll feel like you got a brand-new garden.
 Install permanent edging, and you’ll never manually edge again.
 Learn about the best edging material for your landscape.

 8. Apply an iron supplement to evergreens that turn yellow.
 After a stressful winter, plants like boxwoods and conifers can look yellowed-out.
-First step to fixing this is to give them a dose of an iron supplement like Ironite.
+First step to fixing this is to give them a dose of an iron supplement.

 9. Pre-treat plants that are susceptible to fungus, like peonies and roses, with fungicide.
 Inoculate plants before they have leaves and form buds with a fungicide.
 You can't cure fungus damage, but you can prevent it, Beyers says.